Deducteam/lambdapi/docs/commands.rst

 We recommend to start types by a capital letter.

-The symbol must be followed by a type or a definition.
+The symbol must be followed by a type or a definition (or both).

-It is possible to put arguments on the left side of the ``:`` symbol (similarly to a value declaration in OCaml).
+It is possible to put arguments on the left side of ``:`` (similarly to a value declaration in OCaml).

 **Modifiers:**